-Katelen has held several roles since joining the team at Pride Foundation, but found her true home in 2017 as the Communications and Outreach Manager.
-In this position, she has the opportunity to do the two things she loves most—share space with people who are passionate about social justice, and partner with Pride Foundation scholars, supporters, and grantees to tell authentic, engaging, and powerful stories.
-Katelen also brings these passions to her role as board secretary for AIDS Project Snohomish County, and to her work with European Dissent, an anti-racist organizing collective through the People’s Institute for Survival and Beyond.
+In her role as Communications and Outreach Manager, Katelen gets to do the two things she loves most—share space with people who are passionate about social justice, and partner with Pride Foundation scholars, supporters, and grantees to tell authentic, engaging, and powerful stories.
+Katelen brings these same passions to her roles as board secretary for AIDS Project Snohomish County, Community Action Group member of The AMP: AIDS Memorial Pathway, and to her work with European Dissent, an anti-racist organizing collective through the People’s Institute for Survival and Beyond.

-When she’s not wearing her professional or volunteer hats, you can find Katelen organizing things around her apartment for no reason, or spending time in the woods, where she feels most herself—likely swinging in a hammock by a river with a book (memoir, preferably) and a strong cup of French press coffee.
+When she’s not wearing her professional or volunteer hats, you can find Katelen organizing closets and drawers around her apartment for no reason, cooking, or spending time in the woods, where she feels most herself—likely swinging in a hammock by a river with a book (memoir, preferably) and a strong cup of French press coffee.

-Contact Katelen with questions related to storytelling, communications, or media.
+Contact Katelen with questions related to storytelling, communications, or with media/press inquiries.

 Favorite Quote: “Human beings are not born once and for all on the day their mother gives birth to them, but that life obliges them over and over again to give birth to themselves.” -Gabriel García Márquez

 Favorite Place in the Northwest: The San Juan Islands (any one of them!)